-Part of a jawbone with a tooth was found on Friday by an American tourist near the Phoenix Hotel, a large resort on the western side of Aruba, Blanken said.
+Part of a jawbone with a tooth was found a week ago by an American tourist near the Phoenix Hotel, a large resort on the western side of the island, Aruban prosecutor Peter Blanken said.

 Contacted by CNN, the hotel referred questions to local authorities.